-Although this is no longer mandatory the Gas industry suggest that learners should still complete this workbook, but it is not required to achieve the Apprenticeship Certificate.
+Although this is no longer mandatory the Gas industry suggest that learners should still Approminist intervious but it is not required to achieve the Apprenticeship Certificate.
+Wales The Gas Industry (Wales) level 3 Pathway 1

 To ensure full coverage of the nine national outcomes/standards for Employee Rights and Responsibilities (ERR), an ERR workbook has been developed by EU Skills in partnership with Adams Associates.
 The workbook is not accredited, but records and formally assesses learning for ERR.